 5. Take little pieces from the dough and make little balls.
 I tried to make them as even as possible but just do however you feel like.
 However, the size would rather be small – like a little Ikea meatball!
 Put each of the balls on the tray with baking sheet on.
 Since there isn’t any baking powder in the dough, they will not get bigger when you bake them therefore you can put the balls as close to each other as you like.
 In the meantime, preheat the oven to 200C.
 When the oven is warm enough, put the tray inside the oven, in the middle section.

-6. Bake the cookies until they get a little brownish.
+6. Bake the cookies until they get a little brownish, for about 20-25 minutes.
 Then take them out of the oven.
-In a separate bowl, put some cinnamon and powder sugar and mix them with a regular spoon.
-Now, if you want to feel the taste of cinnamon more, put a lot of cinnamon, less sugar.
-But if you want them to be really sweet with an additional taste of cinnamon, then put more sugar.
+In a separate bowl, put cinnamon and powder sugar and mix them with a regular spoon.
+Now, if you want to feel the taste of cinnamon more, reverse the measurements of cinnamon and powdered sugar.
 It’s up to you.

 7. Take each cookie when it is still hot (unfortunately it burns your fingers a little bit!) and then dip it in the cinnamon-powder sugar mixture until it is fully covered with it.
 You will see that each cookie will get quite a lot of mixture.
 Cover all the cookies one by one.

 That’s it!
 Then make some tea – please black tea, no apple tea or herbal tea or whatever kind of aromatic tea – and eat this with your loved ones.
 We ate a few of those with my roommate and it was again a nice little time that we spent together, chatting.
 She even said that I am a very nice roommate since I bake all these beautiful things and then make her eat them!